jukoor/smart-weather-tab/README.md

 - Settings for weather unit conversion (metric/imperial) and darkmode
 - Weather data updates only once per hour to save bandwidth and API calls

-## Download
+## Install

-Smart Weather Tab is available for free and can be downloaded here.
+Smart Weather Tab is available for free and can be added as Chrome Extension [here](https://chromewebstore.google.com/detail/smart-weather-tab/lnfldngdiclidmechejodobpppcacjjl?hl=de).

-## Roadmap
+## Run locally

-- Add random images by weather condition from Unsplash API
-- Add detail-view to highlight boxes
-- Let user save multiple locations
+To run Smart Weather Tab on your local machine you need to clone this repo and follow the steps [in this tutorial](https://medium.com/@aabroo.jalil/how-to-test-a-chrome-extension-locally-step-by-step-guide-852e4622d4c7) on how to load chrome extension locally.